ZixiQu/naslite/README.md

 This project is a NAS server that provide a browser based frontend, that easily setup for a personal storage securely.
 Our frontend UI are so elegant, that you can manage you files at the tip of your finger!
 For this project, web-framework is [Next.js](https://nextjs.org/), the user content are stored in [DigitialOcean](https://cloud.digitalocean.com), the UI are [tailwind-CSS](https://tailwindcss.com/)-based and incorporated with [shadcn/ui](https://ui.shadcn.com/), and user authentication is powered by [better-auth](https://www.better-auth.com/).

-### Motivation

-It is trivial to mention the importance of data storage.
-To carry files or to make data portable from device to device, people choose a variety of solutions, including carrying an USB, pay for cloud storage including google drive or iCloud.
-However, both USB and cloud storage have their drawbacks.
-USB drive requires carrying the physical drive, you may lose it, or not having it in hand when you need it the most.
-Cloud storage can be more portable, and you don't need to worry about losing the data, but data are not private.
-Although the companies claim their protection to user data, you don't have control if they want to peek.
-Cloud storage is also going to charge more if your usage starts to goes up, so cloud storage, especially free versions, are only good for small-amount, non-important data storage.

-NAS has been a modern, highly scalable, and highly configurable solution to geeks, that ensures the data is private, accessible, scalable.
-NAS usually refers to a tiny computer, that different from the day-to-day laptop that we use, has only a few hard drive opening slots for upgrading storage size, that has a dedicate design for file storage server.
-NAS is usually kept at home, so the data is secure.

-Although the upfront cost of NAS, including the hardware cost and configuration cost, is high, once setup, you can store and access your precious data all over the world, without worrying about data integrity, security, and cost.
-The idea of NAS is relatively new compare to USB and cloud storage, still there's only a small portion of people are using NAS to protect their data due to the high upfront cost and setup hardness, but from the increasing amount of online resources including setting up videos, blogs, and forums, the community is growing rapidly, and eventually when the cost problem is gradually solved and more accessible to non-professionals, people will tend to choose this more secure and personal data storage solution.

-Entrepreneur-level NAS companies, including [Synology](https://www.synology.com), [UGREEN](https://nas.ugreen.com/), or [TrueNAS](https://www.truenas.com/), provide a rather heavy solution, including a lot of features that might be overwhelmed to small players who only want a basic upload and view functionalities.
-Our team decide to design a free, easy-to-setup, super-lightweight application, to manage file upload and preview in a web-browser, that only requires a computer and a storage place.
-For project educational purpose, we will choose one of the cloud storage provider, DigitalOcean Spaces, AWS S3, or Azure, whichever is cheaper.
-My ideal storage method, which we will adopt after we have finish the course, would be local computer storage, so that my deprecated ex-MacBook pro can serve more that it can now, which is nothing.

 ### Objective

-This project aim to create a light-weight NAS server, that provide a full stack application to allow user to easily setup local computer storage or cloud storage as a personal NAS.
+This project aim to create a light-weight NAS server, that provides a full stack application to allow user to easily setup local computer storage or cloud storage as a personal NAS.
 Each user has a space of storage, that allows uploading all kinds of file type, and support a few common file type preview, including jpg/png image, txt file, mp4/mov videos.